Turnpike in optimal control and beyond: a survey: Linear-quadratic optimal control problems

-\begin{remark} At the end of the above proof, one sees that the constants $C_i$ et $\nu_i$ only depend on $M_i$.
-Hence, the constants $C$ and $\nu$ of Theorem \ref{thm_turnpike_LQ} only depend on the matrices, as stated.
+\begin{remark} At the end of the above proof, one sees that the constants $T_0$, $C$ and $\nu$ of Theorem \ref{thm_turnpike_LQ} only depend on the hyperbolic splitting of $M$, and therefore only on the matrices, as stated.

 The proof of Theorem \ref{thm_turnpike_LQ} that is given in \cite{TrelatZuazua_JDE2015} is a bit different and uses the algebraic Riccati theory.
 It yields an exponential turnpike inequality that is slightly more precise than \eqref{expturnLQ} (see \cite[Remark 13]{TrelatZuazua_JDE2015}).
-Actually, in this reference, the change-of-basis matrix $P$ is built by considering the minimal and maximal solutions of the Riccati algebraic equation, and the constants $C$ and $\nu$ are defined in function of these matrices. \end{remark}
+Actually, in this reference, the change-of-basis matrix $P$ is built by considering the minimal and maximal solutions of the Riccati algebraic equation, and the constants $C$ and $\nu$ are defined in terms of these matrices. \end{remark}